Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Simulation

+From these two equations, the total RF accelerating voltage seen by the beam was evaluated as $V_c=1.362 \pm 0.028$ MV.
+In the following discussion, we used these values as the momentum compaction factor and the RF accelerating voltage to reproduce the experiment in the simulation.
+To compare the simulation results with the experiment, we applied the same bunch-filling pattern in the simulation as in the experiment mentioned in section \ref{Experiment}.

+We conducted the simulation with 10000 macro-particles to observe snapshots of the longitudinal phase space distribution.
+We also conducted the tracking simulation by scanning phase modulation parameters such as modulation frequency and amplitude.
+In such scanning simulations, we reduced the number of macro-particles to 2,000 to save calculation time.
+We confirmed that the results don't significantly change with different numbers of macro-particle settings.

-In the simulation, we have considered three tuning parameters of the rf phase modulation: the modulation frequency, the modulation amplitude, and the beam current.
-In the following, we discuss the dependence of the bunch lengthening on these parameters.
+In the simulation, we considered three tuning parameters of RF phase modulation: modulation frequency, modulation amplitude, and beam current.
+Regarding the modulation amplitude, we found that the simulation results enhance the lengthening effect under the same phase modulation amplitudes measured by the cavity's forward power in the experiments.
+In the simulations, we applied (7.91, 11.78, 14.80) degrees as the phase modulation amplitudes, instead of (10.25, 13.45, 16.42) degrees in the experiments.
+This adjustment of the amplitude values is made to ensure consistency between the simulation and the experiment.
+In the following, we discuss the dependence of bunch lengthening on these parameters.